Jarosic/restaurant-voting/README.md

 # restaurant-voting
-Design and implement a REST API using Hibernate/Spring-Boot.
+Design and implement a REST API using Spring Data JPA/Spring-Boot.

 The task is: